WordPress Security

 • A security plugin on the managed website is interfering with the WP Cerber plugin

-• A security directive in the .htaccess file on the managed website is blocking incoming requests as suspicious
+• A security directive in the .htaccess file on the managed website is blocking incoming requests

 • The IP address of the main website is locked out or in the Black Access List on the managed website